Justsecret123/One-Piece-Image-Classifier/README.md

 ## Training

 A fine-tuned mobilenet has been used.
-The training session was runned on Google Colab with a GPU execution type.
+The training session was runned on Kaggle with a GPU execution type.

 ## Notebook